zhijing-jin/nlp/language-style-transfer/data/Eval/README.md

 ### 2. CLEAR & SHALLOW SENTIMENT

 ####	2.1 EASY
+The sentence is usually like:
+STH + is + GOOD/BAD.

 		food was amazing !
 		we been here a few times and had a positive experience each time .